APTrust/userguide/docs/partner_tools.md

 apt_download | Downloads restored bags from your restoration buckets.
 Requires AWS keys. apt_delete | Deletes restored bags from your restoration buckets.
 Requires AWS keys.

+Note that each of these tools has a `--help` option to display available flags, output formats, and return codes.

 ## Configuration File